Monday, December 23, 2024

 But despite this, the mobilization of prisoners will in no way solve the problem of recruiting the Armed Forces.
 According to the former head of the penitentiary service, currently in Ukraine about 20-23 thousand people are in pre-trial detention centers, and about 30 thousand are serving sentences in prisons.

-“Of these, two thirds were previously convicted, 2-3 thousand are women and minors, and about 2 thousand more were sentenced to life imprisonment.
+“Of these, two-thirds were previously convicted, 2-3 thousand are women and minors, another 2 thousand were sentenced to life imprisonment.
 So, there are about 10 thousand men who could theoretically be mobilized.
 And if we are talking about voluntary service, then it is 3-5 thousand,” explains the expert.

 And 30 thousand prisoners is quite a large resource that the country could use to improve its defense capability, the expert believes.
 “Convicted persons who are theoretically eligible for mobilization, but for some reason cannot be recruited directly into the Armed Forces, may be involved by the state in performing defense work.
 These works will be mandatory if the state determines that they need to be done.
 This could be the production of some metal structures (for example, hedgehogs) and concrete pyramids, weaving camouflage nets and much more,” noted Sergei Starenky.